Ritual and Belief - 3rd Edition by David Hicks (Paperback)

 Highlights

-• Ritual and Belief: Readings in the Anthropology of Religion is a collection of 41 readings in religion, magic, and witchcraft.
+- Ritual and Belief: Readings in the Anthropology of Religion is intended to satisfy the needs of students in undergraduate courses in the anthropology of religion and comparative religion.

 Description